 Trim App Cons

 Budgeting Tools: The free budgeting tool lacks a lot of features and is very basic.
+There are other services, like Truebill, that may be better equipped here.

 The Cost of Premium: While I believe Trim can provide over $99 worth of value for most consumers, I wish they took the same approach for Trim Premium as they did with bill negotiation – charging consumers a percentage of what they save them.